What Directors and Officers Insurance Is All About:

 - Domestic and international activity

 - History of past claims

 - Mergers and acquisitions activity

 - Professional backgrounds

-Many insurance companies now offer small business coverage starting as low as $1,500 per year - a small price to pay for protection against potentially costly settlements.
-While small private businesses are considered low-risk by underwriters, publicly traded companies are usually considered high-risk and could pay $10,000 to $30,000 per million in annual premiums.
+Many insurance companies now offer small business coverage starting as low as $400 per year for nonprofits and $3,000 per year for profit seeking corporations - a small price to pay for protection against potentially costly settlements.
+While small businesses are considered low-risk by underwriters, publicly traded companies are usually considered high-risk and could pay $10,000 to $30,000 per million in annual premium.